-Fairness is, essentially, an abstract socio-political concept that implies impartiality, justice and equity (Rawls and Kelly, 2001; Young, 1994), Nevertheless, fairness was frequently quantified with the socalled inequality measures to be minimized (Atkinson, 1970; Rothschild and Stiglitz, 1973).
+Fairness is, essentially, an abstract socio-political concept that implies impartiality, justice and equity [19, 24], Nevertheless, fairness was frequently quantified with the so-called inequality measures to be minimized [1, 21, 22].
 Unfortunately, direct minimization of typical inequality measures contradicts the maximization of individual outcomes and it may lead to inferior decisions.
+The concept of fairness has been studied in various areas beginning from political economics problems of fair allocation of consumption bundles [2, 17, 19] to abstract mathematical formulation [23].
 In order to ensure fairness in a system, all system entities have to be equally well provided with the system's services.
-This leads to concepts of fairness expressed by the equitable efficiency (Kostreva and Ogryczak, 1999; Luss, 1999).
+This leads to concepts of fairness expressed by the equitable efficiency [6, 8, 16].
 The concept of equitably efficient solution is a specific refinement of the Paretooptimality taking into account the inequality minimization according to the Pigou-Dalton approach.
 In this paper the use of scalar inequality measures in bicriteria models to search for fair and efficient allocations is analyzed.
 There is shown that properties of convexity and positive homogeneity together with some boundedness condition are sufficient for a typical inequality measure to guarantee that it can be used consistently with the equitable optimization rules.